Scholar Coach and Program Coordinator

 After more than 30 years of working with children who struggle with serious emotional and behavioral problems, Judi feels the strongest connection to children without families who are currently able to support them.
 Throughout her career at Wediko Children’s Services, as a clinician, administrator, program director, and development officer, her dedication to these children has never wavered.

 Judi earned her B.A. and Master’s degree in Psychology at Hamilton College and Boston College, respectively.
 She received her Ph.D. in Psychology from the University of Pennsylvania.
-Judi has three daughters and lives in Dedham, Massachusetts, with her husband.
+Judi has three daughters and lives in Needham, Massachusetts, with her husband.